 Indiana’s nondiscrimination laws for employment, housing, public accommodations, or education do not specifically enumerate sexual orientation or gender identity as protected classes.

-Indiana does not place restrictions on adoption by same-sex couples or single LGBT+ individuals.
+Indiana does not place restrictions on adoption by same-sex couples or single LGBTQ+ individuals.
 A federal court overruled a state law preventing both parents in same-sex couples from being recognized on their child’s birth certificate in 2017.
+The Supreme Court declined to hear an appeal on the case in late 2020.

 Indiana does not have a law that specifically allows adoption agencies to deny adoptions based on religious beliefs.